rey/cookbook/recipes/biryani.md

 ## Step 2: The Rice (and onion)

-The idea here is that you want to half cook the rice.
-Emphasis on the half cook.
+The idea here is that you want to *half cook*.
+The rice should still be uncooked and hard once you're done.

 1. Wash the rice.
 2. Add to a pan with enough water to just cover the rice, maybe a touch more.